onespacemedia/styleguide/README.md

 # Introduction

 As OSM moves forward and grows as a reputable design agency, it’s imperative to make sure as a team we are consistently producing work that makes us unique and stand out from the crowd.
-We have written this styleguide for your reference as a member of the development team to outline what is expected and how to achieve the highest possible standard as project size and frequency increase.
+This styleguide will help developers achieve consistency and the highest standard of work as project size and frequency increase.

-As the projects we start to work on become larger in scale and longer-running, it is very important that we work in a unified way and with a ever growing team with different specialities and abilities.
+As the projects we work on become larger in scale and longer-running, it is very important that we work in a unified way and with a ever growing team with different specialities and abilities.
 It is necessary to keep the process streamlined in order to:

 - Keep everything maintainable.
 - Keep code transparent, sane, and readable.